tttMelody/KAP-manual/en/integration/qlik.en.md

 ![View KAP data in Qlik Sense](images/qlik/report.png)

-Please note that if you want the report to hit on Cube, you need to create the measure eaxctly as those are defined in the Cube.
-For the case of *Kylin_sales_cube* in Learn_kylin project.
-We use sum(price) as an example.
+Please note that if you want the report to hit on Cube, you need to create the measure exactly as those are defined in the Cube.
+For the case of *Kylin_sales_cube* in Learn_kylin project, we use sum(price) as an example.

 ![Create Measure that can hit on Cube](images/qlik/measure.png)